SMI/SmiServices/docs/RELEASING.md

 ## Creating A Normal Release

--   Check that the CHANGELOG is up-to-date.
+-   Check that a [news file][news_files] is present for each merged PR since the previous release.
 To do this, checkout the latest `master` commit and list all the merged PRs since the last release, e.g.:
     ```console
     $ git checkout master && git pull
     $ git log --merges --oneline <previous tag>.. | grep -v dependabot